Cintia0528/Project-6-Supervised-Machine-Learning---Classification/README.md

 5. Fine Tuning
 6. Error Analysis

-## In Progress
+## Further Analysis
-1. Perfecting the model with lazy predict
+1. Perfecting the model with Lazy predict
-2. Voting Classifier
+2. Pooling individual models' strength with Voting Classifier

+Note: In the notebook the Lazypredict + VotingClassifier combo gave us approximately 95%, but when applied to brand new dataset via a Streamlit application it had the highest accuracy with over 97%.